Helpful Tips to Assist a Family Caregiver

 - Losing weight

 - Losing interest in social connections and activities

 Help yourself in times of stress

-Accept help - Learn to delegate.
-Make a list for others on how to help you.
+- Accept help - Learn to delegate.
+Make a list of others on how to help you.
 Don't fall into the mindset that you must do it all alone.
 Don't feel guilty about asking for help.

-Make connections - the Red Cross and the Alzheimer's Association offer classes on caregiving.
-Contact your doctor to find local classes and education on caregiving and the specific disease your loved one lives with.
+- Make connections - the Red Cross and the Alzheimer's Association offer classes on caregiving.
+Contact your doctor to find local classes and education on caregiving and the particular disease your loved one has.

-Join a support group - they're a good resource for advice, tips and encouragement from other caregivers in the area.
+- Join a support group - they're an excellent resource for advice, tips and encouragement from other caregivers in the area.

-Set personal health goals - Make time to be physically active on most days of the week.
+- Set personal health goals - Make time for physical activity on most days of the week.
 Eat healthy and nutritious foods.

-Learn how to make appointments - explain the reason for the appointment, so the receptionist knows how much time you'll need.
+Learn how to make appointments - explain what problems you have so the receptionist knows how much time you'll need.
 You don't need to give a full health history or disclose private information.